mortar-works/mortar-website/src/site/use-cases/bespoke-products-services.md

 Collaborate and Co-create using an advanced AI engine and suite of development tools
 -----------------------------------------------------------------------------------------------------

-> achieving digital transformation at speed requires more than technology.
+> Achieving digital transformation at speed requires more than technology.
 Two other things are just as critical.
 First, agility: delivering change through quick steps, learning as you go.
-Second, adoption: taking your people with you.   - PwC, Accelerating Digital Transformation
+Second, adoption: taking your people with you.
+> **PwC, Accelerating Digital Transformation**

 Mortar works in partnership to deliver AI solutions for multiple sectors with a strong emphasis on **consumer products**, **real estate**, and **financial services**.
 We are especially committed to resolving issues for companies concerning financial integrity and data sharing, and we are motivated by companies that share our aspirations for a future **consumer-led economy**.